How to Turn a Bad Real Estate Investment Into a Good One

 • Day-to-day maintenance

-Investor Tip: Find a good property manager before purchase to avoid scrambling to find one after the fact.
+Investor Tip: Find a good property manager before purchasing to avoid scrambling to find one after the fact.

 Understanding Property Value

-Of course the value of a property is important.
-But what’s even more important is paying attention to the value of the property compared to how much you’re paying for it.
+The value of a property is essential, but what’s even more important is paying attention to the value of the property compared to how much you’re paying for it.

 Understanding Market Trends

-Understanding real estate market trends can be tricky because well, they are trends.
-And while trends give an idea of where the market is likely headed, there is no exact science to predicting constantly changing markets.
+Understanding real estate market trends can be tricky because, well, they are trends.
+While trends give an idea of where the market is likely headed, there is no exact science to predicting constantly changing markets.

-Having said that, understanding the factors that impact the health of a market should always support projected trends.
-The following factors will positively impact a real estate market:
+Understanding the factors that impact the health of a market should always support projected trends.
+The following factors will positively impact the real estate market:

 • Incoming developments